leonard-pak/workspace-setup/README.md

 3. Run and raise - run or focus apps by hotkeys
    1. AppIndicator and KStatusNotifierItem Support - system tray
    2. Blur my Shell - customization
+   3. Transparent Window Moving
+   4. Run or raise
+   5. Executor - for get information about ollama status in tray
+   6. Custom Command Menu - for manager ollama by command call in tray

 ## Programs